 - Paddle or spoon

-Note: For the best results we would recommend using a coffee grinder and fresh coffee beans before you brew.
+Note: For the best results we recommend using a coffee grinder to grind your fresh coffee beans right before you brew.

 - Coffee to water ratio: 15g grounds and 250ml water per serve

 Note: If you like your coffee very strong, try increasing this to 17g per serve.
 If still not strong enough then you can try a darker roasted coffee for that intense flavour.